New Expansion Rate Anomalies at Characteristic Redshifts Geometrically Determined using DESI-DR2 BAO and DES-SN5YR Observations: Summary and Discussions

-Our results add to growing indications of possible inconsistencies between late-time cosmic evolution and Planck $\Lambda$CDM predictions.
+Thus, our results add to growing indications of possible inconsistencies between late-time cosmic evolution and Planck $\Lambda$CDM predictions.
 The synergy between DESI DR2 BAO and DES-SN5YR datasets, and the precision of our geometric reconstructions, enables a robust, model-independent probe of the expansion history --- allowing us to identify subtle, redshift-dependent deviations that may otherwise remain hidden within individual datasets.
-Looking ahead, future surveys such as DESI-5YR BAO \cite{Moon:2023jgl}, Euclid \cite{Euclid:2025sit}, and Rubin LSST \cite{LSSTDarkEnergyScience:2018jkl, LSSTDarkEnergyScience:2021laz} will dramatically improve statistical precision and redshift coverage, enabling us to confirm, refine, or refute the anomalies reported here.
-These next-generation datasets will be crucial in disentangling the origin of the observed tensions and in deepening our understanding of cosmic acceleration and the nature of dark energy.
+Looking ahead, future surveys such as DESI-5YR BAO \cite{Moon:2023jgl}, Euclid \cite{Euclid:2025sit}, Rubin LSST \cite{LSSTDarkEnergyScience:2018jkl, LSSTDarkEnergyScience:2021laz} and 21 cm cosmological inference with SKA \cite{Berti:2022ilk} will dramatically improve statistical precision and redshift coverage, enabling us to confirm, refine, or refute the anomalies reported here.
+These next-generation datasets will be crucial in disentangling the origin of the observed tensions and in deepening our understanding of cosmic acceleration and the nature of dark energy. \\

+\textbf{Note added:} A recent work by Chavan, Sarkar and Sen \cite{Chavan:2025tis}, uses a semi-cosmographic analysis with Pad\'{e} expansion to reconstruct $D_A(z)$, its derivative $D_A'(z)$, and $f\sigma_8(z)$ from SDSS-IV BAO+RSD data.
+They identify critical redshifts $z \sim 0.511 \pm 0.052$ where $D_A = D_A'$ and $z \sim 1.623 \pm 0.019$ where $D_A$ is maximum i.e., $D_A’ = 0$, which align closely with our $z_3$ and $z_7$, respectively.
+While their best-fit values agree with ours, tensions with Planck $\Lambda$CDM are milder due to larger uncertainties in SDSS-IV data compared to DESI DR2.
+Notably, the tension is significant ($>2\sigma$) at $z\sim 0.51$ but negligible at $z\sim 1.623$, consistent with our findings, given the sensitivity of the data.
+The agreement across distinct methods and datasets strengthens the case for possible new physics in $z \sim 0.35$–0.55 range and highlights these key redshifts for targeted future observations.